webhintio/hint/packages/rule-no-bom/README.md

 ## Why is this important?

 Having the BOM character at the beginning of a file over the internet (especially HTML) can have some bad side effects on some browsers.
 The BOM character can be used to indicate the charset of the content is `UTF-8` but this doesn't mean it will be taken into account.
-For example, IE10 and IE11 give a higher precedence to the HTTP header while previous versions gave the precedence to BOM for the encoding.
+For example, Internet Explorer 10 and 11 give a higher precedence to the HTTP header while previous versions gave the precedence to BOM for the encoding.

 You can learn about other problems in [this section][bom problems].

 ## What does the rule check?

 This rule checks that all text based media type files are served without the BOM character at the beginning.

 ### Examples that **trigger** the rule